-Bill Neukom is the founder and chief executive officer of the World Justice Project, an organization devoted to promoting the rule of law throughout the world.
-He is a retired partner in the Seattle office of the international law firm K&L Gates and is a lecturer at Stanford Law School where he teaches a seminar on the rule of law.
+Bill Neukom is the founder and Chief Executive Officer of the World Justice Project, an organization devoted to promoting the rule of law throughout the world.
+He is a retired partner in the Seattle office of the international law firm K&L Gates and is a lecturer at Stanford Law School, where he teaches a seminar on the rule of law.

-Mr. Neukom was the lead lawyer for Microsoft Corporation for nearly 25 years managing its legal, government affairs, and philanthropic activities.
-He retired from Microsoft as its executive vice president of law and corporate affairs in 2002, then returned to his law firm and served as its chairman from 2003 to 2007.
+Following eleven years of a diverse practice including civil rights cases and representation of community organizations, Neukom was the lead lawyer for Microsoft Corporation for nearly 25 years managing its legal, government affairs, and philanthropic activities.
+He retired from Microsoft as its Executive Vice President of law and corporate affairs in 2002, then returned to his law firm and served as its chair from 2003 to 2007.

-Mr. Neukom earned his A.B. from Dartmouth College and his LL.B. from Stanford University, and has honorary degrees from Dartmouth College, Gonzaga University, the University of Puget Sound, and the University of South Carolina.
+Neukom earned his A.B. from Dartmouth College and his LL.B. from Stanford University, and has honorary degrees from Dartmouth College, Gonzaga University, the University of Puget Sound, and the University of South Carolina.

 He and his wife, Sally, live in Seattle and together have five children and sixteen grandchildren.